alicamran/Kamran_portfolio/docs/resume.md

 ---
 ## 📝 Summary

-I am a skilled data professional with an MSc in Data Science, possessing comprehensive experience in data analysis, visualization, and data engineering.
-I have hands-on expertise in Python, SQL, Power BI, MS Fabric, and Microsoft Excel.
-I am committed to transforming complex data into actionable insights to support data-driven decision-making.
-I excel in building robust data analyses and delivering impactful analytics solutions tailored to business needs.
+Skilled Data Professional with an MSc in Data Science and proven data analysis and visualisation experience.
+Proficient in Python, SQL, Power BI, Microsoft Fabric, and Excel, with a strong track record of delivering scalable data solutions that drive business intelligence and strategic decision-making.
+Adept at transforming complex datasets into actionable insights through advanced analytics and visual storytelling.
+Recognised for aligning data strategies with organisational goals to unlock performance improvements.

 ---

 ## 💼 Experience

 ### 📊 Freelancer Data Analyst | Data Scientist
+February 2022 –  Present<br>
+**Project: Hospital Emergency Room data Analysis**

+- A Hospital Emergency Room Analysis Dashboard was developed using MS Excel to enhance efficiency and provide key insights.
+The dashboard supports stakeholders in monitoring, analysing, and making informed decisions to improve patient management and service delivery
+- Patient Admission Status: Show how many patients were admitted vs. not admitted.
+- Patient Age Distribution: Group patients by age.
+- Timeliness: Measure the percentage of patients seen within 30 minutes.
+- Gender Analysis: Display the number of patients by gender.
+- Department Referrals: Check which departments patients are referred to the most<br>

-**Retail Market Data Analysis**
+**Project: Retail Market Data Analysis**

-_February 2022 – December 2024_
-- Transitioned Global Super Store's data analysis from Excel to Power BI by designing an advanced dashboard, enabling superior business intelligence insights and optimizing performance across retail operations.
+- Transitioned Global Super Store's data analysis from Excel to Power BI by designing an advanced dashboard, enabling superior business intelligence insights and optimising performance across retail operations.
-- Identified KPIs to enhance business performance.
+- Identified KPIS to enhance business performance.
 - Implemented MS Fabric using Power BI workspace with Azure Services.
 - Connected Power BI to Azure Synapse Analytics, Azure Data Lake, and other Azure services.